Hey there, you’re looking sharp today!

-In 2015, she completed her PhD at the London School of Economics, where she taught master students and gave lectures on the MSc Global Media and International Journalism Summer School.
-In 2014, she was invited to be a visiting scholar at Columbia University’s sociology department in New York.
+When she’s not writing, she likes to teach: She is an Adjunct Professor of Commerce & Culture at the NYU Stern School of Business (on their London campus).
+She completed her PhD at the London School of Economics in 2015, where she taught Masters students and gave lectures on the MSc Global Media and International Journalism Summer School.
+In 2014, she was a visiting scholar at Columbia University’s Sociology Department and Journalism School in New York.

 If you think all of this sounds impressive, rest assured that her list of rejections and failures is much longer than the list of achievements you see here.